 Auto accidents are one of the leading causes of death in the world.
 Fact sheets available on the World Health Organization website reveal that more than 1.25 million lives are lost each year due to car crashes.
 Unfortunately, United States is not an exception in this.
 As per stats provided by Centers for Disease Control and Prevention, 90 people lose their lives each day in the United States due to motor vehicle crashes.

 Common causes of auto accidents include driving under influence, distracted driving, violation of traffic laws, speeding, amongst others.
-However, there are many occasions where the driver is at no fault and incidents happen due to external circumstances such as heavy rain, dust storm or snowfall.
-Road hazards also happen to be one of most frequent reasons which results in auto accidents.
+However, there are many occasions where the driver is at no fault and incidents happen due to external circumstances such as heavy rain, dust storm, or snowfall.
+Road hazards also happen to be one of the most frequent reasons which result in auto accidents.

 An individual who drives a vehicle may come across road hazards at some point.
-In many instances, these hazards do not result in damage of vehicle or injury to driver.
-However, there are many unfortunate cases where vehicles get severely damaged and driver and/or occupants of vehicle may become a victim of serious injuries.
-Some injuries may get treated while other may prove fatal.
+In many instances, these hazards do not result in damage to vehicles or injury to drivers.
+However, there are many unfortunate cases where vehicles get severely damaged and driver and/or occupants of the vehicle may become a victim of serious injuries.
+Some injuries may get treated while others may prove fatal.